Ferrocenophanes: Properties

 An important parameter is the angle between the two cyclopentadienyl ligands.
 Often the reactivity increases with increasing angle.
 Carbon-bridged [1] ferrocenophanes do not exist because of the high ring strain.
 In heteroatom-bridged [1] ferrocenophanes, bonding angles between 18 and 27° are known.
 Depending on the bridging, the cyclopentadienyl ligands of the ferrocene parent can have a staggered or ecliptical conformation.

 Depending on the type of bridging, the ferrocenophanes can have different symmetry elements, such as a twofold symmetry axis.
 There are ferrocenophanes which are optically active because of their configuration.
 Some of the optically active ferrocenophane derivatives are separable into their enantiomers (due to their rigid conformation), for example by chiral resolution.

 Preparation

-An important starting compound for the production of ferrocenophanes is dilithium ferrocene.
+An important starting compound for the production of ferrocenophanes is dilithioferrocene.
 This can be prepared simply via the reaction of ferrocene with n-butyllithium in the presence of tetramethylethylenediamine.
 By reaction of dilithium ferrocene with, for example, dimethyldichlorosilane, silicon-bridged ferrocenophanes can be prepared.

-Application
+Reactions

-Ferrocenophanes are used in the preparation of polyferrocenes via ring-opening polymerization.
+Ferrocenophanes undergo ring-opening polymerization to polyferrocenes.